43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 • From Corner of Ella Road and Hwy 126 (Pine Valley Road), north on Hwy 285 to S. Hwy 285 Frontage Road and then east of Douglas Ranch Road

-3. The project is mostly an aerial build, strung on CORE (IREA) poles and will follow the power footprint.
+The project is both an aerial and underground build.
+The aerial portion will be strung on CORE poles and will follow the power footprint.
 If power to your dwelling is above ground, then the fiber will be run above ground.
 If power to your dwelling is buried, then fiber will also be buried.
 Click here for map outlining aerial vs buried cable routes.
+(There are some recent changes - updated map coming soon!)

 Pricing